neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 # >> Princess Peach jumped from the balcony and landed on the ground.
 She was so happy that she had found her treasure.
 She thanked the old
 ```

 - `generation_config`: Parameters used to control sequences generated for each prompt.
 If None is provided, defaults will be used.
-[See PipelineConfiguration for more details](#pipeline-configuration) for more details.
+[See `PipelineConfiguration`](#pipeline-configuration) for more details.
 - `generations_kwargs`: Arguments to override the `generation_config` defaults.
-[See PipelineConfiguration for more details](#pipeline-configuration) for more details.
+[See `PipelineConfiguration`](#pipeline-configuration) for more details.

 ### Output Format

 `TextGenerationOutput` has the following fields:
 - `prompts`: String or list of strings.
 Prompts used for the sequence generation.
-For multiple input prompts, a list of prompts is returned
+For multiple input prompts, a list of prompts is returned.
 - `generations`: For a single prompt, a list of `GeneratedText` is returned.
-If multiple prompts are given, a list of GeneratedText is returned for each prompt provided.
+If multiple prompts are given, a list of `GeneratedText` is returned for each prompt provided.
 If streaming is enabled, the next generated token is returned.
-Otherwise, the full generated sequence is returned."
+Otherwise, the full generated sequence is returned.
 - `created`: Time of inference creation.

 `GeneratedText` has the following fields: